 3. HANDLES & KNOBS

 This might not seem the most exciting decision when it comes to designing your wardrobe but it’s important to choose designs which are both user friendly and aesthetically pleasing.
-“Pick out cool handles and knobs to bring a touch of style and luxury to your closet,” Lisa says, “There are fabulous leather and stainless steel options available.”
+“Pick out cool handles and knobs to bring a touch of style and luxury to your closet,” Lisa says, “There are fabulous leather and stainless steel options available.
+Pick a few plush looking accents – your eye will be drawn to that unique piece."

 4. MIRROR MIRROR